UPPMAX/programming_formalisms/lesson_plans/day_5_2.md

  * 13:00-16:00
  * Richel
  * Goals:
+   * Theory on optimization: big-O, run-time profile
    * Students have an idea what not to optimize
    * Students have an idea what not to optimize
+   * Form: group size: Inf, use topic branches, use CI scripts, use code review

 ## 13:00-13:45 RB